ibm-cloud-docs/Cloudant/api/advanced_replication.md

 This property defines the user context under which a replication runs.

-An older way of triggering replications, by making a `POST` to the `/_replicate/` endpoint, did not need the `user_ctx` property.
+An older way of triggering replications, by `POST`ing to the `/_replicate/` endpoint, did not need the `user_ctx` property.
-The reason is that at the moment of triggering the replication, all the necessary information about the authenticated user is available.
+This is because at the moment of triggering the replication, all the required information about the authenticated user is available.

 By contrast,
 the replicator database is a regular database.
-Therefore, the information about the authenticated user is only present at the moment the replication document is written to the database.
+Therefore the information about the authenticated user is only present at the moment the replication document is written to the database.
 In other words,
 the replicator database implementation is similar to a `_changes` feed consumption application, with `?include_docs=true` set.

-This implementation difference for replication means that for non admin users, a `user_ctx` property that contains the user's name and a subset of their roles must be defined in the replication document.
+This implementation difference for replcation means that for non admin users, a `user_ctx` property containing the user's name and a subset of their roles, must be defined in the replication document.
-This requirement is addressed by a validation function present in the default design document of the replicator database.
-The function validates each document update.
+This is ensured by a validation function present in the default design document of the replicator database, that validates each document update.
-This validation function also ensures that a non admin user cannot set a user name property in the `user_ctx` property that does not correspond to the correct user name.
+This validation function also ensures that a non admin user cannot set a user name property in the `user_ctx` property that does not correspond to their user name.
 The same principle also applies for roles.

 _Example delegated replication document:_